jchenj/jchenj.github.io/_posts/2020-01-20-photo-album-update.md

 * To run the code with other values for parameters, I ran Python in the terminal and imported the script:
 `python3 #run Python \\
-import makeIndex  # import name of script without '.py' makeIndex.makeIndex('./other-photos', 'jpg') # call function with desired values as parameters
+import makeIndex  # import name of script without '.py' makeIndex.makeIndex('./other-photos', 'jpg') # call function with desired values as parameters`

 **Challenges**

+**Future work**
+* Better understand how to format docstrings to describe useage, parameters, etc.